a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/LINUX_NETWORKING/networking through linux.md

 - struct sk_buff
 first understand what is a socket

-socket is the abstraction implementaiona
+socket is the abstraction implementation at the os level which provide a two way commuin
 - struct socket is close to user space means that it gives the doorway to the application when talk over the { this is what our application like browser or chat app  interact with to communicate}
  I am going to talk about this one by one and summariaze them all in last